 Guest Blogger Chris Perez knows first hand that even the littlest action can have a big impact.
-The Pediatric Congenital Heart Association offers many ways to get involved.
+Conquering CHD offers many ways to get involved.
 Click on any of the following for more information or to get involved: volunteering, contacting your lawmakers, sharing your story.
 By working together, even the smallest of actions can help Conquer CHD.

 Can You Hear Me Now?
 Good.